efdevcon/DIPs/DIPs/DIP-49.md

 Superchain.eco
 [Luuk Weber](https://x.com/LuukDAO)

-**Why are we best suited to drive this community hub?
-What expertise do we offer in this topic?**
 Our collective is made up of individuals well-suited to drive this hub for our diverse and complementary understanding of Onchain Creators.
 Our experience spans across creating industry-leading infrastructures (Base, OP, Cyber, Mint), driving adoption through world-class applications (Zora, Uniswap, Crowdmuse), building communities (2077, Superchain.eco) and expanding the narrative of Onchain Creativity (Archetype, EthereumStory).